The United Nations, beyond parody

 The New York Times suggests that “a presidency [of the disarmament agency] occupied by a government that has used chemical weapons against civilians is. . .a blow to the group’s public image.”
 I guess.

-Syria’s presidency tells you everything us plenty about the United Nations and its offshoots.
+Syria’s presidency tells us plenty about the United Nations and its offshoots.
 The U.N. is a farce.
 Currently, its only salutary purpose is to provide a forum for Nikki Haley to lecture the parasites who assemble at Turtle Bay.
 In most administrations, the U.N. does not even serve this kind of purpose.

 We are able to negate most of the harm the U.N. would like to inflict on us, and the world generally, through the veto and/or by simply ignoring it.
 Thus, President Trump has bigger fish to fry.
 But it would be nice if he got around to directing his wrath at the United Nations.